brianbett1998/phase-2-week-2-code-challenge/Bot-Battlr/README.md

 # phase-2-week-2-code-challenge
-Sure, here's an example README file you could use for your project:

 Bot Battlr
 This is a React app that allows you to collect and manage your army of robots.